Processing Superannuation in Accentis Enterprise

 Sup Add This shows Employer additional amounts paid in the pay runs.

-SUP S+A The total of the SGC paid and Sup Add columns.
+Sup S+A The total of the SG paid and Sup Add columns.

 Sup emp This is the amount of any employee additional superannuation entered as a deduction after tax and is generally not reportable through STP but paid to the Super clearing house with the other Superannuation payments.